ECCO-Hackweek/ecco-2024/book/preliminary/checklist.md

 (accessing-jupyterhub)=
 ### JupyterHub

-We will offer all tutorials based on a JupyterHub environment.
+Many tutorials will be provided for a JupyterHub environment.
 Please visit the [Project Pythia Foundation Skills](https://foundations.projectpythia.org/foundations/getting-started-jupyter.html) to learn more about the components of project Jupyter.

-Specifically for the event, we will be using [CryoCloud](https://book.cryointhecloud.com/intro.html).
+Specifically for the event, we will be using [EIS-Sealevel Open Science Studio](https://book.cryointhecloud.com/intro.html).
-To get started, please see the [onboarding instructions](https://book.cryointhecloud.com/content/Getting_Started.html) to gain access.
+We will soon provide onboarding instructions for the OSS.

-Optional setup after you are logged in CryoCloud:
+Optional setup after you are logged in EIS-Sealevel Open Science Studio:
 * Earthdata authentication to automate data downloads:
   [Configure a netrc file](https://wiki.earthdata.nasa.gov/display/EL/How+To+Access+Data+With+cURL+And+Wget)
 * Git authentication: